galaxyproject/galaxy-hub/src/admin/tools/Custom%20Code.md

         data.name = 'New name'
 ```

 This custom code will change the name of the data that was created for this tool to **New name**.
-The difference between these two functions is that the <tt>exec_before_job</tt> executes before the page returns and the user will see the new name right away.
-If one were to use <tt>exec_before_process</tt> the new name would be set only once the job starts to execute.
+The difference between these two functions is that the `exec_before_job` executes before the page returns and the user will see the new name right away.
+If one were to use `exec_before_process` the new name would be set only once the job starts to execute.

 ## Post-process code

 This code executes after the background process running the tool finishes its run.
-The example below is more advanced one that replaces the type of the output data depending on the parameter named <tt>extension</tt>:
+The example below is more advanced one that replaces the type of the output data depending on the parameter named `extension`:

 ```
 #!highlight python